Jwhalen23/CyberSecurity/README.md

 By: John Whalen

 ## Summary
-This tutorial provides a foundational overview of cybersecurity concepts, best practices, and tools to help individuals and organizations safeguard their digital assets.
-Learn about common threats, prevention methods, and how to respond to security incidents.
+This tutorial provides an overview of cybersecurity concepts, practices, and tools to help people safeguard their digital assets and learn about threats and prevention methods.

 ## Target Audience
-This tutorial is intended for:
+This is intended for:
-- Beginners with minimal or no prior knowledge of cybersecurity.
-- Small business owners aiming to secure their operations.
-- Students or professionals seeking an introduction to digital security concepts.
+- Anyone who cares about their privacy.
+- My professor

 ---